Richard Hammond: Personal life

-Hammond has been married to Amanda "Mindy" Hammond (born Etheridge, born 6 July 1965), a columnist for the Daily Express, since May 2002.
-They have two daughters, Isabella "Izzy" (born 2001) and Willow (born 2004).
+Hammond married Amanda "Mindy" Hammond (née Etheridge), a columnist for the Daily Express, in May 2002, after they first met while working at a PR firm in London.
+They have two daughters born in 2001 and 2004.
+In January 2025, Hammond announced that he and his wife were separating after 28 years together.
+On 9 February 2025, Hammond announced on his podcast that his father had died.

-It was his friend Zogg Zieglar who first gave Hammond his nickname Hamster.
-After the couple announced the impending birth of their first child, Zieglar's response was "And out will pop another hamster."
+It was his friend Zog Ziegler who first gave Hammond his nickname Hamster.
+After the couple announced the impending birth of their first child, Ziegler's response was "And out will pop another hamster."
 The nickname stuck, especially on Top Gear due to his name and relatively small stature compared to May and Clarkson.
-His nickname was further reinforced when on three occasions in series 7, he ate cardboard, mimicking hamster-like behaviour.

-Hammond is known for owning a large number of animals on Bollitree Farm including several horses, dogs, cats, chickens, ducks, sheep, and a peacock.
 He and his family adopted TG, the official Top Gear dog, after it became apparent that the labradoodle was afraid of cars.
-The dog died at age 11 in January 2017.
+TG died at age 11 in January 2017.

 Hammond plays bass guitar, on which he accompanied the other Top Gear presenters when they performed alongside Justin Hawkins on Top Gear of the Pops for Comic Relief in 2007.

 He likes to ride his bicycle, scooter, or motorbike in cities, for which he is mocked mercilessly by fellow presenter Jeremy Clarkson.